cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/app.html.markdown

 ### Routing

-* `routes` - (Optional, Array) Configures how the application will be accessed externally to cloudfoundry.
+* `routes` - (Optional, Set) Configures how the application will be accessed externally to cloudfoundry.
+  - Arguments
     - `route` - (Required, String) The route GUID.
+  - Attributes
-  - `port` - (Optional, Number) The port of the application that the route mapping is to bind to (NOT YET IMPLEMENTED!)
+    - `port` - (Number) The port of the application that the route mapping was bound to.
+    - `mapping_id` - (String) The Cloud Foundry mapping ID for this route binding.

 ### Environment Variables